Sonic Advance 2: Development and release

 Sonic Advance 2 was developed by the video game studio Dimps, with assistance from Sonic Team.
 According to producer Yuji Naka, the developers began designing the concept of the game immediately after the completion of the original Sonic Advance, and full development began in February 2002.
 The design team decided to increase the speed of the original greatly; thus, the levels were made six times larger.
 The main development period lasted eight months; it was programmed using an updated version of the original Sonic Advance engine.
 The developers also refined the graphics and sought to make the game feel more "mechanical".
 The game also marks the first appearance of Cream the Rabbit in the Sonic series; the character was originally designed for 2003's Sonic Heroes, though she was added to Advance 2 before the release of Heroes to help make the game easier for beginning players.

 The game's musical score was composed by Yutaka Minobe, Tatsuyuki Maeda and Teruhiko Nakagawa.
 Sega announced Sonic Advance 2 on July 1, 2002, and showcased it at the Tokyo Game Show in September 2002.
 It was released in Japan on December 19, 2002, followed by a North American release on March 10, 2003, and in Europe on March 21, 2003.

-The game was published by Sega in Japan and Europe (with Infogrames as distributor for the latter) and THQ in North America.
+The game was published by Sega in Japan and Europe (with Infogrames as distributor for the latter) and co-published by THQ in North America.
 The game was re-released on the Wii U's Virtual Console in Japan on February 24, 2016.